jhbuhrman/refactor-into-generators/misc/pretalx-submission.md

 ## EuroPython tweet

-Have you ever found yourself variations of a loop construct without knowing how to cleanly factor out the common parts?
+Have you ever found yourself coding variations of a loop construct without knowing how to cleanly factor out the common parts?
 This talk will show you a way out: refactor into generator functions!